lmaurits/BEASTling/README.md

 5. Install BEASTling.
 6. Profit.

-But reports, feature requests and pull requests are all welcome.
+Bug reports, feature requests and pull requests are all welcome.